10 reasons why Detoxify your body is sensual to good health

 Marvel in this understanding – because we all take it for granted, and we don’t give our bodies the nutrition they need to grow, repair and detox properly.
 And then we wonder why we’re ill!

-Having good digestion and a healthy diet is a secret to good health, allowing you to maintain constant energy levels.
+Having good digestion and a healthy diet is the secret to good health, allowing you to maintain constant energy levels.

-You have about 3 lb to 4 lb of probioticbacteria living in your intestine (the good guys), which help you break down and absorb nutrients.
+You have about 3 lb to 4 lb of probiotic bacteria in your intestine (the good guys), which help you break down and absorb nutrients.

-When you eat too much acidic food your body’s cells are unable to absorb much-needed nutrients.
+When you eat too much acidic food, your body’s cells cannot absorb much-needed nutrients.

 These acidic foods also create a breeding ground for pathogens – bad bacteria, mould, fungi and yeast.

 The pathogens rob you of the nutrients you’re eating to grow and repair your body, weakening and damaging your body by creating wastes that burden or even poison your body.